It has an exotic name that’s difficult to pronounce, but despite this — or perhaps because of it — rooibos tea has been exploding in popularity.

-Most commercially available rooibos teas are made from these fermented leaves, although “green rooibos” is made from non-oxidized rooibos leaves.
-Because it does not undergo oxidation, green rooibos is said to have higher antioxidant content than red rooibos.
+Most commercially available rooibos teas are made from fermented leaves, although “green rooibos” is made from non-oxidized rooibos leaves.
+Because it does not undergo oxidation, green rooibos is said to have higher antioxidant content than red rooibos tea[*].

 Although South Africans have long considered rooibos tea the national drink, it wasn’t until the 1900s that rooibos started being cultivated on a large scale to be exported to countries worldwide.

 The U.S. also hardly imported any rooibos until the early 2000s, mainly due to the economic sanctions on South Africa.
-Since then, however, rooibos tea has enjoyed explosive popularity in the U.S.
+But since then, rooibos tea has enjoyed explosive popularity in the U.S.

 What Does Rooibos Tea Taste Like?